Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

-- The Tigers outscore opponents by 6.5 points per game (scoring 79.2 points per game to rank 81st in college basketball while allowing 72.7 per outing to rank 226th in college basketball) and have a +91 scoring differential overall.
+- The Tigers are outscoring opponents by 6.5 points per game with a +91 scoring differential overall.
+They put up 79.2 points per game (80th in college basketball) and give up 72.7 per contest (225th in college basketball).

-- Memphis ranks 148th in the country at 37.3 rebounds per game.
+- Memphis is 147th in college basketball at 37.3 rebounds per game.
 That's similar to the 37.4 its opponents average.

-- Memphis makes 7.6 three-pointers per game (170th in college basketball) at a 33.3% rate (200th in college basketball), compared to the 8.7 per outing its opponents make while shooting 31.9% from deep.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.